Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The resultant foundational element can be mixed with or added to in myriad ways to create meals that are nutrient and fiber-dense while being calorically and glycemically low.
 I plated the foundational element, adding some pomegranate seeds, kimchee, roasted broccoli, and a fried egg.
 Here was Tricia’s and my breakfast this morning:

 In fact, each whole food ingredient in this dish, except for the foundational element (the black rice), is present in small (less than a full serving) amounts, including the nuts, seeds, and bits of dried fruit that were cooked in with the rice.
-Each element is loaded with something wonderful–protein, fiber, resistant starch, probiotic microbes, vitamins, minerals, inflammation-lowering polyphenols, healthy fat, etc. (more about some of these things later).
+This smorgasbord of a dish is loaded with wonderful things – protein, fiber, resistant starch, probiotic microbes, vitamins, minerals, inflammation-lowering polyphenols, healthy fat, etc. (more about some of these things later).
 If the foundational element is made ahead of time (I make a large amount of a dish like this one typically twice per week) and stored in the fridge, assembling creative meals using whatever happens to be on hand is rather easy.
+That meal took less than 10 minutes to cook.

-Mixing up your plate with lots of different high-quality foods of lots of different colors and textures improves both the quality of the meal and the eating experience.
-It not only makes things more appealing to the eyes but also fills the palate with the subtle deliciousness of healthy foods.
+Mixing up your plate with lots of different high-quality foods of different colors and textures improves both the quality of the meal and the eating experience.
+It makes things more appealing to the eyes and fills the palate with the subtle deliciousness of healthy foods.

 Pleasure-seeking v. happiness-seeking

-Once we develop a soft addiction to hyper-palatable processed foods, it becomes difficult to derive enjoyment from healthy foods like berries, which are subtly sweet, or black rice, which is subtly rich in umami.
+Once we develop a soft addiction to hyper-palatable processed foods, it becomes difficult to derive enjoyment from healthy foods like berries, which are subtly sweet, or black rice with its delicately understated umami.
 Natural whole foods do not come close to packing the pleasure punch of ice cream or MSG-laced nacho cheese-flavored tortilla chips.
-A trap has been set for us by a Big-Food corporate culture, the goal of which is to maximize profit not promote health and happiness.
+A trap has been set for us by a Big-Food corporate culture, the goal of which is to maximize profit for them at the expense of public health and happiness.
 And we, as Americans, have collectively walked right into it.

 Calorically dense, nutrient-poor, high-glycemic fast food are foundational elements of the SAD.
 Recent data show that more than a third of American adults eat fast food on any given day and younger Americans are the biggest consumers with 45% of adults between the ages of 20 - 39 eating some fast food every day.
 Feeding a processed food addiction through pleasure-eating moves us away from our health and beauty, away from our happiness, and toward obesity and chronic illness…